-- 9.1 We must provide specific information to data subjects through privacy notices.
-Privacy notices must be concise, easily accessible and in clear and plain language. - 9.2 Whenever we collect personal data directly from data subjects, including data collected for HR or employment purposes, we must tell them who the data controller and the Director of Resources and how and why we will use, process, disclose, protect, and retain their personal data. - 9.3 When personal data is collected indirectly (for example, from a third party or publicly available source) we must provide the data subject with a privacy notice as soon as possible after collecting or receiving the data.
-We must also check that the personal data was collected by the third party in accordance with the UK GDPR. - 9.4 If you are collecting personal data, directly or indirectly, then you must provide a privacy notice to the data subjects.
+- 10.1.
+CHL must provide specific information to data subjects through privacy notices.
+Privacy notices must be concise, easily accessible and in clear and plain language. - 10.2.
+Whenever CHL collect personal data directly from data subjects, including data collected for HR or employment purposes, must tell them who the data controller and the Director of Resources and how and why CHL will use, process, disclose, protect, and retain their personal data. - 10.3.
+When personal data is collected indirectly (for example, from a third party or publicly available source) CHL must provide the data subject with a privacy notice as soon as possible after collecting or receiving the data.
+CHL must also check that the personal data was collected by the third party in accordance with the UK GDPR. - 10.4.
+If staff are collecting personal data, directly or indirectly, then they must provide a privacy notice to the data subjects.
 For assistance with this requirement please contact the IGO.

-10. PURPOSE LIMITATION
+11. PURPOSE LIMITATION

-10.1 Personal data must be collected only for specified, explicit and legitimate purposes.
+11.1.
+Personal data must be collected only for specified, explicit and legitimate purposes.
 It must not be processed in any manner which is incompatible with those purposes.
-You cannot process personal data for any new or different purposes; you must only process it in accordance with the purpose it was originally collected for.
+Staff cannot process personal data for any new or different purposes; must only process it in accordance with the purpose it was originally collected for.

-11. DATA MINIMISATION
+12. DATA MINIMISATION

-11.1 Personal data must be adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed.
-You may only process personal data when the performance of your role requires it.
-You cannot process personal data for any reason unrelated to your role.
+12.1.
+Personal data must be adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed.
+Staff may only process personal data when the performance of their role requires it.
+Staff cannot process personal data for any reason unrelated to their role.
 When personal data is no longer needed for the specified purposes, it was collected for, then it must be deleted or anonymised in accordance with our data retention policy.

-12. ACCURACY
+13. ACCURACY

-12.1 You must ensure that the personal data we hold is accurate, complete, kept up to date and relevant to the purpose for which we collected it.
-You must check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
+13.1.
+You must ensure that the personal data CHL holds is accurate, complete, kept up to date and relevant to the purpose for which CHL collected it.
+Staff must check the accuracy of any personal data at the point of collection and at regular intervals afterwards.

-13. STORING PERSONAL DATA
+14. STORING PERSONAL DATA

-- 13.1 You must not keep personal data for longer than needed in accordance with the purpose for which it was originally collected.
-Please refer to the Data Retention guidelines policy for further information on how long different types of personal data can be maintained for. - 13.2 You must take all reasonable steps to destroy or erase from our systems all personal data that we no longer require in accordance with our record retention guidelines.
+- 14.1.
+Staff must not keep personal data for longer than needed in accordance with the purpose for which it was originally collected.
+Please refer to the Data Retention guidelines policy for further information on how long different types of personal data can be maintained for. - 14.2.
+Staff must take all reasonable steps to destroy or erase from our systems all personal data that CHL no longer require in accordance with the record retention guidelines.
 This includes requiring third parties to delete that data where applicable.
-The period for which we store the personal data for must be set out in the applicable privacy notice.
+The period for which CHL store the personal data must be set out in the applicable privacy notice.

-14. SECURITY, INTEGRITY, AND CONFIDENTIALITY
+15. SECURITY, INTEGRITY AND CONFIDENTIALITY